mmabry/MU_Lewis_Introduction/README.md

  ```

 #### C. Let's plot our data to see the relation between these features using the `ggplot()` function
-  - First we could check the relation between Sepal length and Speal width
+  - First we can check the relation between Sepal length and Sepal width
   - we use `theme_minimal()` here to adjust the appearance of the plots

  ```r